doctrine/phpcr-odm-documentation/en/reference/installation-configuration.rst

 or YamlDriver please refer to the dedicated chapters ``XML Mapping`` and ``YAML Mapping``.

-The easiest way to set up the annotation mapping is described above, in ``Enable annotation mapping``

 When you manually instantiate the annotation driver, you need to tell it the path to the entities.
 All metadata drivers accept either a single directory as a string or an array of directories.
 With this feature a single driver can support multiple directories of Documents.

 Metadata Cache (***RECOMMENDED***)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~